strongloop/loopback-component-push/README.md

 Open your browser to [http://127.0.0.1:3010](http://127.0.0.1:3010).

 By default, the app uses an in-memory store for the application/installation data.
-You can switch it to a MongoDB instance with the MONGODB environment variable set to the MongoDB url.
+To change to a MongoDB instance, set the MONGODB environment variable to the MongoDB URL.
 For example,

     MONGODB=mongodb://localhost/demo node app

 ### iOS client

-An example [iOS app](/example/ios) is provided.
-It uses LoopBack iOS SDK to enable and handle push notifications.
+The [iOS example app](/example/ios) uses LoopBack the LoopBack iOS SDK to enable and handle push notifications.

 ### Android client

-An example [Android app](/example/android) is provided.
-It uses LoopBack Android SDK to enable and handle push notifications.
+The [Android example app](/example/android) uses LoopBack Android SDK to enable and handle push notifications.

 ## References